• Proposed

 Conservation Actions

-Genetic research into semi-sequestrate and sequestrate collections, and how they compare with Lactarius desjardinii.
-More data on this species to track trends and populations,
+No specific conservation actions are needed with regards to this species at this time.
+Genetic research into semi-sequestrate and sequestrate collections, and how they compare with Lactarius desjardinii, is needed.
+More data are also needed on this species to track the population size and trends.

 Use and Trade